 North Carolina State Fair

 Cost: $10 for adults, $5 ages 6-12.
 Free for ages 5 and younger.
-Discounts available if you purchase in advance or buy a family 4-pack.
+Discounts available if you purchase in advance.

 Best for: Anyone who loves a county fair and the carnival rides, competitions, concerts and agricultural displays.